-The preferred share component of the Fund (10.8% of the Fund) is the Portland Private Income Fund - Preferred Series F USD (Portland Preferred Units).
-In April, we took the decision to cut losses and divest the Canadian listed preferred shares in order to replace with a more consistent contribution by the Portland Preferred Units.
-This holding in the Portland Preferred Units allows the Fund to earn what we believe is an attractive distribution rate of the RBC Prime Rate of Interest plus 1% as we look to deploy the Fund's capital in attractively priced businesses that will be more resilient to the persistent spread of COVID-19 globally.
+The preferred share component of the Fund (13.8% of the investment portfolio) consists of Portland Private Income Fund Preferred CAD and USD Units (collectively, the Portland Preferred Units).
+This holding in the Portland Preferred Units allows the Fund to earn what we believe is an attractive distribution rate of the RBC Prime Rate of Interest plus 1% as we look to deploy the Fund's capital in attractively priced businesses.